gryf/ebook-converter/README.rst

 for converter thing.

-My motivation is to have only converter for ebooks run from commandline, without all of those bells and whistles Calibre have, and with cleanest more *pythonic* approach.
+My motivation is to have only converter for ebooks run from commandline, without all of those bells and whistles Calibre has, and with cleanest more *pythonic* approach.